nuke-haus/mapnuke/README.md

 I'm a programmer first and foremost, so my sprite art is kind of lacking.

-- Improve kelp forest sprites.
 - Add some sort of sprite to signify large water provinces.
 - Add specific sprites for trench water provinces to make it visually obvious they have a trench.
 - More sprite variety.
-Doesn't hurt to have more sprite variants.
+Every type of sprite (ie. trees, mountains) should have, at the very least, 4 variants.
 - Improve province shaders.
-In general more visual polish is needed.
+Sea shaders should have a nice shoreline but they don't.
+Mountain province shaders kind of suck.
+- Improve various sprites.
+Some sprites (like kelp forests) kind of suck.
+If anyone can come up with something better i'm all ears.

 ### The wish list